LibrariesHacked/library-carpentry/introduction-to-data/exercise-working-with-data.md

 Key points
 ----------

-- We can rarely rely on data being in the form that we need it
+- We can't rely on data being in the form that we need it
 - We can apply key data skills to practical applications with simple library data